Undergraduate Programs in

 Dual Degree Program for Labor Studies BA and MBA

-Take the fast track to a professional career – with big savings in time and tuition.
-Qualified undergraduate students may enroll in the dual-degree program, combining their undergraduate degree in Labor Studies (BA) with a Master of Business Administration (MBA), completing both with a significant savings in time and tuition.
+Take the fast track to a professional career with big savings in time and tuition.
+Qualified undergraduate students may enroll in the dual degree program, combining their BA in Labor Studies with a Master of Business Administration (MBA), completing both with a significant savings in time and tuition.

 Minor in Labor Studies

 Meet Our Program Director

 Dr. Mary Anne Trasciatti, director of the Labor Studies program, is a professor of rhetoric and women’s studies at Hofstra and president of the Remember the Triangle Fire Coalition, a nonprofit group that is working on a permanent memorial on the Greenwich Village site of the 1911 fire, which killed 146 garment workers, most of them immigrant women, more than a century ago.

 The Labor Studies program at Hofstra offers plenty of ways for you to explore the practical applications of what you learn in the classroom.